 - Understand more about who uses the data

 - Find out how your data is protected

 - Be able to access the system to view, set or change your opt-out setting

 - Find the contact telephone number if you want to know any more or to set/change your opt-out by phone

 - See the situations where the opt-out will not apply

-It is important that you tell the person treating you if any of your details such as your name or address have changed or if any of your details are incorrect in order for this to be amended.
-Please inform us of any changes so our records for you are accurate and up to date.
+It is important that you tell the surgery if any of your contact details such as your name or address have changed, or if any of your other contacts details are incorrect including third party emergency contact details.
+It is important that we are made aware of any changes immediately in order that no information is shared in error.

 Where you have provided us with your email address, with your consent we will use this to send you information relating to your health and the services we provide.
 If you do not wish to receive communications by email please let us know.

 Data Protection Legislation requires organisations to register a notification with the Information Commissioner to describe the purposes for which they process personal and sensitive information.